gadget-framework/mfdb/README.md

     postgres=# CREATE USER lentinj;
     postgres=# CREATE DATABASE mf OWNER lentinj;

-If you don't want to use a system-wide database, then investigate https://github.com/mareframe/mfdb-workspace which keeps all the required R dependencies and PostgreSQL database in the local directory.

 ### Linux (Redhat / Fedora)

 Installation of RPostgreSQL will happen automatically, however you need some